Close Search

 • Enable youth to develop and start implementing community engagement initiatives or “action plans” per country around the thematic topics.

-• Facilitate teamwork to build sense of innovation, creativity and synergy
+• Facilitate teamwork to build sense of innovation, creativity and synergy.

 R.E.A.L.
 M.E.